hazrid93/MyAnimeHub/README.md

 # BlogMyRepo
-Note to self : alot of bad coding practice in this project, will need to refactorize and republish someday :)
+Note to self : a lot of bad coding practice in this project, will need to refactorize and republish someday :)